BattlesnakeOfficial/docs/docs/guides/playing-battlesnake/challenges.md

 ---
-sidebar_position: 3
+sidebar_position: 1
 description: Solo Challenges that help you improve your Battlesnake.
 ---

-# Challenges Guide
+# Challenges

-Whether your Battlesnake is brand new, or a longtime veteran looking for practice between [leagues](quick-start-league-guide.md), challenges are a great way to build up your Battlesnake skills.
+Whether your Battlesnake is brand new, or a longtime veteran looking for practice between [leagues](guides/leagues), challenges are a great way to build up your Battlesnake skills.
 We like to think of Challenges as the Battlesnake 'Single Player Campaign' 🕹️.&#x20;

 ## What is a Challenge?